Exploring Australia's reefs

 The barrier coral reef, which would be considered extensive outside Australia, is the southernmost in the world and protects a sheltered lagoon and beautiful sandy beach.
 With few residents and limited visitor numbers, Lord Howe Island is comparatively quiet, which allows you to enjoy the surrounding reefs at your own pace.
 A morning snorkel is a lovely way to start the day while the water is calm.

-Snorkeling gear can be hired locally from the dive shop for the cost of a contribution to the honesty box, and the reef starts just metres from the beach.
+Snorkeling gear can be hired locally from the dive shop for the cost of a contribution to the honesty box, and the reef starts just meters from the beach.
 A glass-bottomed boat operates in the lagoon if you'd rather stay dry.
 There are over 50 superb dive sites situated a short distance from shore and, with fishing restrictions and minimal water pollution, the marine ecosystems are some of the most pristine anywhere in Australia.

 The coral reefs hang to sea trenches, caves and rock stacks, which makes for a beautiful sight.
 I was lucky enough to snorkel here, giving me a chance to experience huge schools of brightly colored fish everywhere I looked.
-It's also possible to see rare and endemic species such as Spanish dancers, double-headed wrasse and the (harmless) two-metre-long whale sharks.
+It's also possible to see rare and endemic species such as Spanish dancers, double-headed wrasse and the (harmless) two-meter-long whale sharks.

 Where to stay: Capella Lodge is one of the few accommodation options on Lord Howe Island but thanks to its contemporary, stylish rooms and beautiful views of the ocean and surrounding mountains, there is no need to look much further.
 The lodge has a lovely relaxed feel and is renowned for good service and tasty cuisine.
 An all-round good choice and an ideal place to stay for exploring the reef.